dqminhv/cohere-rag-eval/README.md

 * **Synthetic Test Data Generation:**
   - Create diverse and challenging question-answer pairs using the RAGAS framework.
   - This ensures a thorough evaluation of your RAG system's capabilities.
 You can find the implementation in this [synthetic test data generation notebook](/notebook/1-ragas-synthetic-test-data-generation.ipynb)
+  - Test datatsets for all of the evaluation tests in this repo are stored [here](/data-test/test-dataset/)

 * **RAG Component Optimization:**
   - Delve into the optimization of various RAG components, enabling you to fine-tune your system for optimal performance: